fernando24164/Data-Pipeline/README.md

     SQLAlchemy: For database interaction and ORM support.
     Click: For building the command-line interface.

-This project is under active development.
 Contributions and feedback are highly appreciated!